 By Monday, dark, murky water had risen to some homes’ doorsteps.
 Flooding has cut Winchell off from access to her home.

 “Yesterday, I cried all day,” she said.

 Brad Lohman, who owns a bar in the town, was also hit hard.

 “It’s kind of emotional to see this situation, and it’s a bad deal,” he said, looking at the waters that rose close to window level.

 Lohman worked at the bar when he was a teenager and eventually bought it.
 But this flood may be the end.
 He doubts he can reopen.

-The rain and flooding caused three deaths last week and a fourth Sunday, local authorities and news media reported.
+The rain and flooding caused three deaths last week and a fourth Sunday, local authorities reported.

-A woman in De Soto, Missouri, drowned last week after her vehicle washed off a road, CNN affiliate KSDK reported.
+A woman in De Soto, Missouri, drowned last week after her vehicle washed off a road, KSDK reported.